drtrigon/sketchbook/README.md

       * may be change frequency back to 865.4 ...? gather some data ...
     * may be not related to lora switch only - as the packets become delay (and thus get repeated often) when notebook (wifi) is on battery power!
       * put all LUDP devices onto same ETH switch (router or switch but not both!)
-  * adopt scripts for collectd on raspi server to be more generic and work with different types of sensors
   * hardware; build shield according to specs given in https://github.com/gioblu/PJON/tree/master/src/strategies/SoftwareBitBang
   * consider using power-saving strategies on the sensor devices
     * https://www.peterbeard.co/blog/post/arduino-power-saving/